-The Complainant provides sale details of two industrial properties and concludes that there is limited similarity between these properties and the subject.
-The sale prices are \$109 and \$120 per square foot of building area.
+The Complainant provides sale details of one industrial property and concludes that there is limited similarity between this property and the subject.
+The sale price is \$113 per square foot of building area.
 The Complainant favours the lower value returned by the income approach for this property.